bekacham/Overtime-Code-Along/README.md

 - x SMS Sending -> link to approval or overtime input -> integrate with Heroku scheduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
-- * Email sumary to managers for approval
+- * Email sumary to managers for approval * not working
 - x Needs to be documented if employee did not log overtime
 - Create audit log for each text
+- Need to update end_date when confirmed

 ## TODOS: